cayleygraph/cayley/docs/GremlinAPI.md

 	* a string: A single tag to add the predicate used to the output set.
 	* a list of strings: Multiple tags to use as keys to save the predicate used to the output set.

 Same as Out, but in the other direction.
-Starting with the nodes in `path` on the object, follow the triples with predicates defined by `predicatePath` to their subjects.
+Starting with the nodes in `path` on the object, follow the quads with predicates defined by `predicatePath` to their subjects.

 Example:
 ```javascript